-The evidence reviewed here supports the idea that the sexual system has been "exploited" by evolutionary processes to promote enduring bonds between romantic partners [12].
+The evidence reviewed here supports the idea that the sexual system has been 'exploited' by evolutionary processes to promote enduring bonds between romantic partners [12].
 Building on this evidence, the relationship stage model outlines the functional significance of sexual desire in attachment processes, clarifying for whom, under which circumstances, and at which relationship stage desire affects relationship development.
-Future studies should further specify the aversive and appetitive processes (e.g., reduction of uncertainty, instilling security) through which sex influences emotional bonding in each stage of relationship development, as some relationship-promoting mechanisms are likely to be stage-specific.
-For example, sexual desire (and the resulting sexual experiences) is more likely to reduce attachment insecurities, and thereby contribute to intimacy development, during the uncertainty stage of dating than during later relationship stages, when certainty about partners' commitment intentions is relatively high.
-More research is also needed to delineate the conditions that encourage the pursuit of the seemingly conflicting goals of relationship maintenance and pursuit of alternative sexual partners.
+Future studies should further specify the aversive and appetitive processes (e.g., reduction of uncertainty, instilling security) through which sex influences emotional bonding in each stage of relationship development, as some relationshippromoting mechanisms are probably to be stage-specific.